Which probiotics are best for IBD?

 * NB: We do not recommend probiotics be taken by patients with blood in the stool without first consulting their doctor.
-More information on safety here.References:
+More information on safety here, in the Probiotics Learning Lab.References:

 1. Roediger WEW, Duncan A, Kapaniris O, Miljard S. Reducing sulfur compounds of the colon impair colonocyte nutrition: implications for ulcerative colitis.
 Gastroenterology 1993;104: 802-9 [PubMed]

 2. Ruseler-van Embden JGH, Both-Patoir HC.
 Anaerobic Gram-negative faecal flora in patients with Crohn's disease and healthy subjects.
 Ant Leeuwenhoek 1983;49: 125-32 [PubMed]